cruzdany/Catalogue-of-products-made-in-PHP/README.md

 # This catalogue of proucts is made up in PHP, MySQL and HTML  :sunglasses:

 # Material needed:
--XAMPP
+- XAMPP
--Text Editor, I used Sublime Text
+- Text Editor, I used Sublime Text

 # Steps
 1. The first step is to create a database on XAMPP